doorgan/blog/src/posts/2021/03/making-sense-of-elixir-(improper)-lists.md

 Note that the function headers match the two possible values for a list: a cons cell or the `nil` element(`[]`).

+### Erlang's nil vs Elixir's nil

-In Erlang there's no concept of `nil` like in Elixir to denote the absence of a value.
-Moreover, `nil` is just an atom in both languages, but Elixir gives it a special meaning.
-In Elixir `nil` is an atom with the special property of being, in combination with the atom `false`, the only falsy values in the language.
+In Erlang there's no concept of `nil` like in Elixir to denote the absence of a value. `nil` is just an atom in both languages, but Elixir gives it a special meaning.
+In Elixir `nil` has the special property of being, in combination with the atom `false`, the only falsy values in the language.
 It's also used as a convention to represent the absence of a value, but this convention does not exist in Erlang.

-The `[]` value is normally called _empty list_, and visually it looks like one, but in reality it's a special value whose only purpose is to be the terminal element for this kind of recursive data structures.
+The `[]` value, normally called _empty list_, is a special value whose only purpose is to be the terminal element for this kind of recursive data structures.
 If you try to check that `[]` is a list, you would get a positive result:

 ```elixir
 iex> is_list([])
 true
 ```

 The reason is that `[]` is one of the two possible values for a list(remember the definition: a cons cell or nil).
-There's a curious fact about the way `[]` works, and we can find a hint by looking at the order of the data types when sorted.

-The Elixir docs tell us:
+Despite `[]` being a special data type, the Elixir docs don't regard it as one.
+For example, the Elixir docs on data types comparison order tell us:

 > The reason we can compare different data types is pragmatism.
 Sorting algorithms don’t need to worry about different data types in order to sort.
 The overall sorting order is defined below:
 >
 > `number < atom < reference < function < port < pid < tuple < map < list < bitstring`

-So far we don't see anything weird: `list` is the only list type mentioned, so we could think that `[]` is indeed a list, nothing seems to say the opposite.
+`list` is the only list type mentioned, and we could think that `[]` is indeed a list, nothing seems to say the opposite.
 However, if we look at the same explanation but in the Erlang docs:

 > The following order is defined:
 >
 > `number < atom < reference < fun < port < pid < tuple < map < nil < list < bit string`

-There's a subtle difference: there's an additional type, `nil`, that's listed as a separate type from `list`.
+There's a subtle difference: there's an additional type `nil` that's listed as a separate type from `list`.
 The docs further explain:

 > nil in the previous expression represents the empty list ([]), which is regarded as a separate type from list/0.
 That is why nil < list.